Your Software Can Learn A Lot From ATMs

-1. Perform task.
+1. Perform a task.

-2. Verify task.
+2. Verify the task.

-3. If verification failed, quit and retry.
+3. If verification fails, stop and try again.

-Somehow many developers didn’t get this memo.
 In order to build reliable systems, you need to:

 1. Perform a single, hopefully verifiable, task.